 Ontological Context (vs. Contextual Erosion)

 Structured ontologies preserve context by design.
 Every finding is tagged with temporal context, segment information, competitive landscape conditions, and methodological details.
 Six months later, the context is still attached to the finding.
+The evidence trail reference guide covers the auditable-trace discipline that makes this preservation defensible to skeptical stakeholders.

 Semantic Querying (vs. Findability Failure)